 Trust your judgment and decide if you think your baby looks unwell (despite the rashes).
 If they look pale and sweaty, then try making sure they're not dehydrated by feeding them.

 3. Have you tried the glass test?

 Gently press the side of a glass to the patch of skin with a rash.
 If you can see the rash through the glass then your baby may be showing signs of meningitis, which requires medical attention.

-A good way to tell if a baby is unwell is by seeing if she’ll still feed normally.
-If she doesn’t want to feed, then give it a while and try again.
-If that doesn’t work, chances are she’s not feeling right and it’s best to consult your GP.
+A good way to tell if a baby is unwell is by seeing if they'll still feed normally.
+If they don't want to feed, then give it a while and try again.
+If that doesn’t work, chances are they're not feeling right and it’s best to consult your GP.

-5. Is her urine and poo output normal?
+5. Is their urine and poo output normal?

 Check what’s in your baby’s nappy every so often.
-If she’s feeding normally, your baby should have up to 10 wet nappies a day.
+If they're feeding normally, your baby should have up to 10 wet nappies a day.

-If your baby is sweating or her tummy feels hot, she may be overheating.
-Remove some layers and see if it makes a difference – the aim is to keep her from overheating.
+If your baby is sweating or their tummy feels hot, they may be overheating.
+Remove some layers and see if it makes a difference – the aim is to keep them from overheating.

 7. Have you changed your baby’s nappy recently?

-If the rash is surrounding your baby’s bottom, then chances are it's nappy rash, which can develop for a number of reasons.
-Try changing and top and tailing your baby, leave her to dry with no nappy on and apply some barrier cream – available from your pharmacy.
+If the rash is surrounding your baby’s bottom, then chances are its nappy rash, which can develop for a number of reasons.
+Try changing and top and tailing your baby, leave them to dry with no nappy on and apply some barrier cream – available from supermarkets and the pharmacy.